 Ground Disturbance/Disturbing Activities.
-Any activity that disturbs the soil included but not limited to excavation with heavy equipment, tree removal, and geotechnical analysis.
+Any activity that disturbs the soil including but not limited to excavation with heavy equipment, tree removal, and geotechnical analysis.
+Refer to RCW.27.53.060.

 Groundwater.
 Water in a saturated zone or stratum beneath the surface of the land or below a surface water body.